 3) Puzzle Arrays are often re-usable.
 You have made the coffee but the game continues to let you make additional cups of coffee.
 Will you need coffee for a different part of the puzzle?
 Are you supposed to add creamer?
 Are you supposed to break the coffee machine?
 A thousand questions will occur to you.
 The difficulty is now in your mind.
 Will you escape, grasshopper?

 4) The difficult game is no stranger to Absurdity.

-In the example pictured above, this is a clear example of a readily-apparent puzzle array with an esoteric interface.
-We understand implicitly that it needs to be solved though the rules of engagement are a bit unclear.
-The Absurdity comes in with the weird, elongated finger coming out of the drain.
+In the example pictured above, this is a clear example of a readily-apparent Puzzle Array with a straightforward interface that also has elements of Absurdity.
+We understand implicitly that this array needs to be solved and the idea behind a pipe-maze is easily grasped so it’s not esoteric.
+But it is Absurd.
 The Absurdity element comes from the inclusion of a fish, parrot, frying pan, and Greek urn.
 It’s easy to understand what puzzle conditions will satisfy a lever or a safe but what puzzle conditions satisfy a fish?
-Absurd.
+Or a frying pan?

 Occasionally, I will designate a game as being “Beyond Hard.”
 This simply means I feel the game is impossible to solve without use of hints or a walk through.
 Beyond Hard games will never garner a Seal of Goodness because they are simply unfair.
 There are a few ways a game can become Beyond Hard.
 Here are just a few examples:

 - Puzzle arrays are invisible beyond reason.
 It’s cool when a game contains secrets compartments or an ever expanding universe.
 It’s not cool when you’ve been playing a game for over an hour and you find out that the shelf you’ve been clicking on repeatedly turns out to have an underside with a code.
 And the only reason it wasn’t exposed to you before was because you didn’t click the right way.